jherax/hapi-mongo-swagger/README.md

 💡 When running in non-production environment, the `/graphql` and `/sandbox` paths are enabled to run an
 [Apollo Sandbox](https://www.apollographql.com/docs/graphos/explorer/sandbox/)
-environment where we can now execute GraphQL our queries on our own server.
+environment where we can now execute GraphQL queries on our own server.

 - Default path: [localhost:4000/sandbox](http://localhost:4000/graphql)
 - Online Sandbox:
   [studio.apollographql.com/sandbox](https://studio.apollographql.com/sandbox/)

-⚠️ _Running the local server requires docker, if docker has not been configured, then follow next steps: [docker](#docker)_ 👇
+> ⚠️ _Running the local server requires docker, if docker has not been
+> configured, then follow next steps: [docker](#docker)_ 👇

-## docker
+## Docker

 MongoDB is loaded as a docker container, sou you need to make sure to create a `.env` file with the following environment variables: